Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Results

 We now examine the effect of figure rotation about each of the three principal axes in the \LMm\ model.
 As mentioned previously this model has the same halo shape as the \LM\ model, but the masses of the disk and halo are lower, resulting in a trailing arm that extends to a much larger Galactocentric radius, and therefore gives a better match to observations of BHB stars \citep{belokurov_etal_14} and RR-Lyrae stars from PanSTARRS \citep{hernitschek_etal_17} at the trailing apocenter.

 Figure~\ref{fig:YZ_LMm_allax} shows $yz$-projections of the \LMm\ model for clockwise (anti-clockwise) rotation about three different axes shown in the left (right) columns, with the static model shown in the middle of the bottom row.
-The top row shows that rotation about the $z$ axis causes dramatic warping and misalignment of the leading (green) arm and trailing (mauve) arm of the stream with the direction of the tilting of the leading arm reversing when the sign of rotation flips.
+The top row shows that rotation about the $z$ axis causes dramatic warping and misalignment of the leading arm and trailing arm of the stream with the direction of the tilting of the leading arm reversing when the sign of rotation flips.
 Rotation about the $x$ axis (middle row), which is perpendicular to the plane of the figure, causes fanning of the northern-most end of the leading arm of the stream, but less misalignment between the leading and trailing arm planes.
-Recall that the \LMm\ model has its short axis along this ($x$) axis.
+Recall that the halo of the \LMm\ model has its short axis along this ($x$) axis.
 The greatest asymmetry between clockwise and anti-clockwise rotation is seen in the bottom row which shows rotation about the $y$ axis (long-axis of the \LMm\ and \LM\ halos).
 It is particularly striking that clockwise rotation (bottom row, left) cause the plane of the trailing arm to deviate very strongly from that of the leading arm.
-We speculate that this asymmetry arises because the orbital angular velocity of the Sgr-dwarf and the stream is opposite to the sense of rotation and hence the stream experiences an enhanced force perpendicular to the stream plane similar to the ``Binney instability'', while for anti-clockwise halo rotation, the orbit is stable.

 Once again we see that the primary signatures of the effect of the Coriolis force on a Sgr-like stream are to warp the stream and cause more significant misalignment (precession) between the planes containing the leading and trailing arms of the stream, regardless of the axis of rotation.